December 2, 2021 • 5 minute read

 This post was published as part of a five-part series about why Elementl exists, why Dagster is our first project, and where things are going in the wake of our Series A funding.
 This post was updated in September 2022 after the GA launch of Dagster Cloud.

 Open-source code alone isn’t enough to empower every organization to build a productive, scalable data platform.
 For many enterprises, the stability, security, and scale of hosted services are key even when they’re adopting open-source technologies.

 So we knew that in 2021, we would need to build a hosted service to extend the capabilities of open-source Dagster, simplify deployment, and help more organizations manage the complexity of their data platforms.
-Over the last several months, we’ve been in closed beta with early design partners.

 Reduce the incidental complexity of running a data platform, and unlock the potential of CI/CD